autopi-io/documentation/docs/guides/obd-ii/create_pid_loggers.md

 **Bytes**: This defines the expected length of the PID response.

 **Enhanced PID**: This menu allows you to set some more specific details about how the PID should be sent on the CAN bus and how the response should be found.
-However, this guide only covers the basic OBD-II PID communication, so we will take a look at this dropdown in another guide.
+See [Enhanced PID](#enhanced-pid) below.

 **Formula**: This is where any parsing formulas can be inputted.
 Any valid python code can be written in this field and will be evaluated during the execution of a PID Logger.